 For domestic Canadian orders we ship with FedEx, which is not able to ship to PO boxes.

 For Domestic US orders, we ship with UPS, which does not deliver to PO boxes, so we cannot ship to a PO box directly.
 If you have a PO box as your mailing address please submit your residential address as the shipping address on the online order form.
 Your shoes will be delivered right to your front door!

-Why are the prices different between Canada and the US?
+Why are the prices different between Canada, the US and Europe?

 The biggest factor is the two countries have dramatically different import taxes and costs for bringing shoes into the countries.
 Depending on materials, methods, and the country in which the shoes were produced in, the landed cost can be very different.

 How do I pay for international orders?
 (An International order is classified as anywhere outside of Canada, the US, and Europe)